Monday, January 26, 2009

 This development shows the importance of environmental review being applied to major highway projects.
 Thanks to litigation pursued by Environmental Council of Sacramento,and Neighbors Advocating Sustainable Transportation community group, public transit will be a big winner while the carpool lane construction can proceed.
 More jobs, less greenhouse gas emissions!

-Key Highway Lawsuit Settled In California
+On Planetizen: Key Highway Lawsuit Settled In California

 “One down, nine to go - that's how many hwy projects Gov. Schwarzenegger wants exempted from environmental review in order to be 'shovel ready' for the Obama stimulus”